-The level of morale within the EEAS is very low, with officials at all levels unhappy - primarily with the leadership of the Service.
-This has led to very high turnover, with large numbers of staffing leaving to work in the European Commission or leaving the EU institutions altogether.
+The level of morale within the EEAS is low, with officials at all levels frustrated - primarily with the leadership of the Service.
+This has led to very high turnover, with large numbers of staff leaving to work in the European Commission or leaving the EU institutions altogether.